CLI reference

 ring namespace create <NAME>

-Each namespace gets a dedicated Docker network (ring-<name>).
+For Docker-runtime deployments, each namespace gets a dedicated Docker bridge network (ring_<name>).
 Namespaces are also auto-created when a deployment is applied to a non-existent namespace.
+The Cloud Hypervisor runtime does not create per-namespace networks; see Cloud Hypervisor for the VM networking model.

 ring namespace list